malaybaku/VMagicMirror/docs/pages/english/docs/motion.md

 `LypSync`: Choose Microphone to use lip sync (viseme) feature.
 Available in Streaming tab.

+`Sensitivity [dB]`: Specify plus value when the microphone input is too small, to obtain good result for lipsync.

+`Show Volume`: Turn on to see the input volume.
+Adjust `Sensitivity` such that, the volume bar is green and sometimes red during talking.

 `Track Face`: Choose WebCam to use face tracking feature.
 Available in Streaming tab.

 `High Power Mode`: Get more quick face tracking result, while getting higher CPU load.
 In v1.5.0 it is an experimental feature.